Which System Of Equations Represents The Matrix Shown Below

 Incorrectly Applying Row Operations

 When using row operations to solve the system of equations, it’s easy to make mistakes, especially when performing multiple operations in a row.
-To avoid this, perform each row operation carefully and double-check your calculations.
+Day to day, to avoid this, perform each row operation carefully and double-check your calculations.
 It can also be helpful to write out each step explicitly.

 Solving Systems of Equations Derived from Matrices